Once-in-a-lifetime NZ trip turns into 'a $9000 nightmare' for would-be visitor

 "However, the list includes additional information next to some of the countries, implying special conditions.
 Any reasonable person would conclude that a UK permanent resident fits this criteria, but as it turns out - the information is misleading."

-After finding out her didn't qualify for the NZeTA on December 5, he applied for a visitor visa.
+After finding out he didn't qualify for the NZeTA on December 5, he applied for a visitor visa.

 The website says 90 per cent of applications were processed within 30 days, but 32-days later and less than a week before they are set to fly out of London, he still hasn't received a confirmation.